apkuki/planka-cli/README.md

 - Import cards from Planka into local JSON.
 - Dry-run mode for `create` and `import` to preview payloads without writing to Planka.
 - Locale-aware date parsing (accepts local numeric formats like `30.10.2025` for de locales).

+## Open possible Iprovements
+All Project Management related work like ticking off sub-task, moving cards adding media to cards etc. is done in Planka frontend.
+For sync reasons (and later improvements) PLanka CLI writes new tasks to a Local .json store and syncs them to Planka.
+A bidirectional sync can therefore be added in later versions
+- adding non-interactive flow, so that task can be generated skripted or by using an LLM calling the function
+- adding biderectional support to move task in CLI or tick off subtask while working (coding) in your environment)

 ## Configuration